-If you hold personal information on your IT systems then you need to make changes now to ensure this data is secure.
+If you hold personal information on your IT systems then you need to ensure this data is secure.

-If you are reading this then you will know that the EU General Data Protection Regulation (GDPR) will be in force soon and you need your IT systems to be compliant.
+If you are reading this then you will know that the EU General Data Protection Regulation (GDPR) is now in full force and you need your IT systems to be compliant.
 The deadline for enterprises to comply with the changes was the 25th of May 2018 and the penalty for breaking the regulations is financially extreme.

 Why Do I Need To Comply?

 GDPR is a regulation that will be enforced and protects the personal data of subjects from the EU.

 The Data Protection Act (DPA) carried fines of up to £500,000 for grave breaches.

 From May 2018, if your business is found to breach the rules of the new GDPR regulation the penalty for non-compliance can be substantial and you may face fines of up to €20m or 4% of your annual turnover (whichever is higher).

 We think you’ll agree that’s reason enough to take immediate action.